Manual-PA: Learning 3D Part Assembly from Instruction Diagrams: Manual-Guided Part Assembly

 \subsubsection{Pose Prediction Head.}

 Finally, the output $O_{\text{Dec}}$ from the transformer decoder is fed into a pose prediction head, which predicts the translation and rotation for each part, denoted as $(\hat{R}_i, \hat{t}_i)$.
-The rotation is represented as a unit quaternion $\hat{q}_i \in \mathbb{R}^4$.
+In our implementation, the rotation matrix $\hat{R}_i$ is represented as a unit quaternion $\hat{q}_i \in \mathbb{R}^4$.
 We initialize its bias to an identity quaternion $(1, 0, 0, 0)$ and normalize the prediction to ensure a unit norm.